guillaumepommey/guillaumepommey.github.io/_pages/research.md

 an almost equal sharing of penalties among agents, the agent with a higher expected final wealth always being more targeted.

-## Regulation of modern aiport (joint with David Martimort and Jérome Pouyet)

-Not available yet.